-Digitalization over the entire product lifecycle accelerates the development, validation, instrumentation and deployment of complex industrial products while increasing product quality.
-The digitalization and increasing connectivity of (critical) cyber-physical objects enables development of new applications but also leads to new safety & security related requirements in the design, testing, production and operation of these systems.
+Digitalization over the entire product lifecycle accelerates the development, validation, instrumentation and deployment of complex industrial products while increasing product quality but also leads to new safety & security related requirements in the design, testing, production and operation of these systems.

 Realising in a cost-effective way, the full potential of trustworthy and secure cyber-physical systems and applications in Automated Driving and Industry 4.0, requires a holistic approach that combines operational aspects as well as technology.
 The objective is to integrate security levels across all dimensions.
 IoT4CPS developed guidelines, methods and tools to enable safe and secure IoT-based applications for automated driving and for smart production in Industry 4.0.
 The project addressed safety and security aspects in a holistic approach both along the specific value chains and the product life cycles.
 IoT4CPS addressed the entire technology stack from semi-conductors (sub-component level), via control systems (component level), to applications (system level).

 Within this project DUK developed a watermarked-based security architecture and implemented a proof-of-concept implementation of watermark-based security measures on a LORA platform demonstrating the applicability for protecting highly distributed industrial application with extremely low-power and low-bandwidth wireless connectivity